2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/webapi/dotnet-webapi.md

 }
 ```

-The custom controller **DemoController** must have the same name as the file and extends the **SxcApiController** controller.
+The custom controller **DemoController** must have the same name as the file and extends the **ApiController** controller.
 It has a method returning all items of the **MyData** data type.
 The method is decorated with several attributes:
 * [HttGet] defines that the method must be invoked with HTTP GET
 * [DnnModuleAuthorize(AccessLevel = ...)] defines the permission an invoker must have
 * [ValidateAntiForgeryToken] ensures that a security token from the cookies is validated before the mehod is invoked